AVSLab/basilisk/docs/source/Install/installOnWindows.rst

 -  `Python <https://www.python.org/downloads/windows/>`__ 3.8 to 3.13.
    Version 3.8 is deprecated and will be removed April 2026.
 -  `pip <https://pip.pypa.io/en/stable/installing/>`__
--  Visual Studios 15 2017 or greater
+-  Default compiler is Visual Studios 17 2022
 -  `Swig <http://www.swig.org/download.html>`__ version 4.X
 -  (Optional) A GiT GUI application such as `GitKraken <https://www.gitkraken.com>`__ to manage your copy of the Basilisk repository